gabrielfs7/gabrielfelipesoares/_posts/2019-09-12-the-23-design-patterns-you-must-know.md

 - **Information Hiding**: Do not expose subsystems to the client.
 - **Separation of concerns**: The client does not need to be concerned about subsystems implementations details or business rules.

+### When to use Facade?

+- If you need a class to represent an interface between a subsystem and a client class.
+- To simplify the interaction between client and subsystems.

 Example in PHP:

 ``` php